syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/table.md

 # Tables

 Tables are an efficient way to present information.
-Document editor can display and edit the tables.
+Document Editor can display and edit the tables.
 You can select and edit tables through keyboard, mouse, or touch interactions.
-Document editor exposes a rich set of APIs to perform these operations programmatically.
+Document Editor exposes a rich set of APIs to perform these operations programmatically.

 ## Create a table